filip-szczepankiewicz/fwf_seq_resources/README.md

 ### Installing the sequence
 **Siemens**
-Instructions for sequence installation are found [here](/Siemens/Installation/MANUAL%20seq%20install.pdf), and a manual for the "simple" sequence setup is found [here](/Siemens/v1.13s/documents/MANUAL_FWF_v1.13s_d1.0.pdf).
+General instructions for sequence installation and a manual for the "simple" sequence setup is found [here](/Siemens/Documents/).

 **Philips, GE and United Imaging**
 Instructions for installation and setup are provided by the vendor.